Amniotic stem cells

 Amniotic stem cells are the mixture of stem cells that can be obtained from the amniotic fluid as well as the amniotic membrane.
 They can develop into various tissue types including skin, cartilage, cardiac tissue, nerves, muscle, and bone.
 The cells also have potential medical applications, especially in organ regeneration.

 The stem cells are usually extracted from the amniotic sac by amniocentesis which occurs without harming the embryos.
 The use of amniotic fluid stem cells is therefore generally considered to lack the ethical problems associated with the use of cells from embryos.

-In 2009, the first US amniotic stem cell bank was opened in Medford, MA, by Biocell Center, an international company specializing in the cryopreservation and private banking of amniotic fluid stem cells.

 History

 The presence of embryonic and foetal cells from all germ layers in the amniotic fluid was gradually determined since the 1980s.
 Haematopoietic progenitor cells were first reported to be present in the amniotic fluid in 1993, specifically up to the 12th week of pregnancy.
 It was suggested that these originated from the yolk sac.

 In 1996, a study indicated that non-haematopoietic progenitor cells were also present in the amniotic fluid.
 This was later confirmed as mesenchymal stem cells were obtained.
 In addition, evidence indicated that embryonic stem cells are part of the fluid, although in very small quantities.

 At around the same time, it was determined that stem cells from the amniotic membrane also have multipotent potential.
 AS their differentiation into neural and glial cells as well as hepatocyte precursors was observed.